waggle-sensor/waggle/user_documentation/waggle_node_connections.md

 - XU4 UART CON1

-# Other
+# USB Breakouts
+Comment: CAT6 USB BKT1 and CAT6 USB BKT2 are extending USB ports of the C1+ and XU4 to attach devices (modem, camera, particle sensor) located in the Stevenson shield.
+The two outer USB cables connect to the XU4, while the inner two connect to the C1+.
+The two breakouts are connected with each other using two Ethernet cables.

-- CAT6 USB BKT1 JP1 to CAT6 USB BKT2 JP1
+- CAT6 USB BKT1 to CAT6 USB BKT2 using Ethernet cable (one-to-one mapping JP1-JP1 and JP2-JP2)